gopalrawat14/Strategic-Supplier-Analysis-for-Business-Growth---python--sql--tableau/README.md

-# 🧾 Vendor Performance Analysis – Retail Inventory & Sales
+# 🧾 	8.
+Strategic Supplier Analysis for Business Growth – Retail Inventory & Sales

 _Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using SQL, Python, and Tableau._